mvkara/loggerwrapper-fsharp/README.md

         else None

     if allowRuntimeChange
-    then PotentiallyApplicable buildLoggerOpt
+    then Deferred buildLoggerOpt
     elif applicablePredicate loggerName logLevel
     then Applicable consoleLogLevelLogger
     else NeverApplicable
 ```

 In this example the applicability of whether the log should trigger is decided by the applicablePredicate function.

-Note that the allowRuntime change variable exposes the user to a tradeoff - if logging levels don't need to change at runtime we can move the applicability check to the initialisation of the logger rather than the logger call by setting this to false.
+Note that the allowRuntime change variable exposes the user to a tradeoff; if logging levels don't need to change at runtime we can move the applicability check to the initialisation of the logger rather than the logger call by setting this to false.

-When wrapping most logging frameworks you simply invoke the underlying frameworks IsApplicable method instead.
+When wrapping most logging frameworks you simply invoke the underlying frameworks IsApplicable method instead for the applicability check.

 ## Creating a logger